KnpLabs/knp-components/docs/pager/intro.md

 # Intro to Knp Pager Component

-This is a PHP 7 paginator with a totally different core concept.
+This is a PHP 8 paginator with a totally different core concept.

-**Note:** it is still experimental, any ideas on structural design are very welcome

 How is it different?
 First of all, it uses Symfony's **event dispatcher** to paginate whatever is needed.
 The pagination process involves triggering events which hit the **subscribers**.
 If the subscriber